SubZtep/gif-animation-preview/readme.txt

 [Live Demo](http://demo.land/wordpress/?p=4)

-If you experience any unwanted modification on your site, or it's break your template please alert me on the [support page](http://wordpress.org/support/plugin/gif-animation-preview), I'll be happy to help you
+If you experience any unwanted modification on your site, or it breaks your template please alert me on the [support page](http://wordpress.org/support/plugin/gif-animation-preview), I'll be happy to help you

 On GitHub:
 https://github.com/SubZtep/gif-animation-preview